Toll Free: 877.529.1222

 Charlotte, North Carolina 28204

 Mr. Wallace was admitted to the North Carolina Bar in 1998 and is licensed to practice in North Carolina state courts, the U.S. District Court for the Western District of North Carolina and the U.S. District Court for the Middle District of North Carolina.
-His affiliations include the North Carolina State Bar, North Carolina Advocates for Justice, Mecklenburg County Bar, North Carolina Bar Association, American Association for Justice, Mecklenburg Trial Lawyers Association and Mecklenburg County Hispanic Latino Lawyers Bar.
+His affiliations include the North Carolina State Bar, North Carolina Advocates for Justice, Mecklenburg County Bar, Chair of North Carolina Bar Association, WC Section, American Association for Justice, Mecklenburg Trial Lawyers Association, Mecklenburg County Hispanic Latino Lawyers Bar and WILG (Workers’ Injury Law & Advocacy Group.
 Additionally, he is a member of the Million Dollar Advocates Forum*.

 Mr. Wallace is married with three children and is a member of St. Stephen United Methodist Church.
 He volunteers for various Habitat for Humanity projects and enjoys playing and watching sports (especially UNC), reading and gardening.
 The Wallace family has one dog, two cats and 14 fish.